 |Student Teaching Requirement (ED w/license only)||N/A||N/A||N/A||12 hrs - ENGL 498, 499|

 |Research Project||0-4 hrs - ENGL 597||0-4 hrs - ENGL 597||0-4 hrs - ENGL 597||0-4 hrs - ENGL 597|

-Distribution requirements may be fulfilled through Bridge Series work and 400-level offerings in the department.
-Bridge Series and advanced undergraduate courses with a grade of B or better may be counted toward these distribution requirements with the permission of the Director of Graduate Studies.
-No more than two undergraduate courses can be used to fulfill distribution requirements.
+Degree requirements can be fulfilled by taking any course and/or 400-level offerings in the department.
+Advanced undergraduate courses with a grade of B or better may be counted toward graduation requirements.
+MA students may count up to five 400 level courses (20 hours) toward the 32 hour coursework requirement.
+MA students may take up to two courses (8 hours) outside of the department.
 Credit toward the MA is not given for any course in which the student receives a grade of less than B.

 “Zero Hours” for ENGL 597